 Where there is excess accumulation of fatty tissue on the abdominal wall it is often very difficult to move this tissue without some surgical intervention.
 Fat can be removed with liposuction and this can sometimes be all that is required.
-Often times the excessive fatty tissue will be associated with excess skin from stretching and weakness of the abdominal muscle wall, which together contributes to excessive protrusion of the abdominal wall.
+Often, the excessive fatty tissue will be associated with excess skin from stretching and weakness of the abdominal muscle wall, which together contribute to excessive protrusion of the abdominal wall.
 To address the shape of the abdomen in this situation a combination of interventions is required, these will consist of liposuction, removal of excess fat and skin, repositioning of the abdominal wall muscles and relocation of the umbilicus.
-Some combination of these components is required in most cases to improve the appearance of the abdominal.
+Some combination of these components is required in most cases to improve the appearance of the abdomen.
 Exactly what would be required needs to be determined at a consultation for assessment where all the options would be discussed.

 Abdominoplasty can be performed as a Day Case Procedure, but with more extensive surgery an overnight stay in the hospital may be required.

 Abdominoplasty is performed under general anaesthesia.
 There are two types of tummy tuck procedures: complete abdominoplasty and partial or mini abdominoplasty.

 Complete abdominoplasty is one where a long incision is made from hipbone to hipbone along the bikini line.
 The abdominal wall muscles are tightened, excess skin and fat are removed and the belly button is relocated with respect to the abdominal skin.